matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/8 Test First Approaches.md

 Approaches to produce quality products – introduce testing as early as possible:

 * Writing tests in advance - before the code
-* Focusing on early defect prevention, detection and removal
+* Focusing on early defect prevention, detection & removal
 * Following a shift-left approach
 * Ensuring the right types of tests are run at the right time as part of the right test level
 * Use automated tests to ensure code quality in future adaptations or code refactoring